DutchDjangoAssociation/django-sprint/flyer.md

 Good luck!

-## Terminology
+## Ticket statuses

-### Common ticket statuses and flags
+Django's ticket statuses can be a little daunting at first.
+Here's a quick
+overview:

-- **New**: a new ticket which has not had any review of another person of whether this is a real bug or good feature request
+- **New**: a new ticket which has not had any review of another person of whether this is a real bug or good feature request.
-- **Accepted**: a ticket of which the idea/report, but not the code, has been reviewed and validated by another contributor
+- **Accepted**: a ticket of which the idea/report, but not the code, has been reviewed and validated by another contributor.
-- **Has patch**: a flag that indicates a ticket has a patch (an associated PR)
-- **Patch needs improvement**: a flag that the current patch needs more work.
-  Details are found in either ticket comments or comments on the PR on GitHub
+- **Accepted**: a ticket of which the idea/report has been reviewed and validated by another contributor.
 - **Ready for checkin**: a ticket with a patch that was also reviewed by another contributor and is ready for core developer checkin

 Generally, if you add a patch to a ticket you should not yourself set it to Ready for checkin, unless the patch is very trivial.

-### Other terms

-- **Pull request**: a request on GitHub to contribute changes to the Django repository, usually called PR
+// Misschien kunnen we https://docs.djangoproject.com/en/1.7/_images/triage_process.svg hier opnemen?

+## About the Dutch Django Association

+The Django Vereniging (Dutch for Django Association) is a non-profit association aiming to improve communication between Django developers and users, and promoting Django in the Netherlands.
+We do this mainly by organising and facilitating meetups, conferences and other events.
+We are always on the lookout for other ways to progress our goals.
+If you're organising an event, the association may be able to support you.
+The membership of the association is open to anyone.

+The association was founded in 2011, as the official organiser of Djangocon EU 2011.

 ## Other upcoming Django sprints and events